 The Plantsville Congregational Church is delighted to be part of your wedding plans.
-It is one of the most significant events in your life.
-Therefore, all care and thoughtfulness should be taken to make it special and unique.
-The ceremony which you will have an opportunity to help create, should authentically reflect your uniqueness as a couple and new family, as well as affirm the covenant that husband and wife make in the presence of God.
-Our minister will assist you in making it so as he works with you in the required pre-marital counseling sessions.
-However, ultimately it is up to you to make this your wedding, and not merely a formality.
+It is one of the most significant events in your life, and all care and thoughtfulness should be taken to make it special and unique.
+The ceremony should authentically reflect your uniqueness as a couple and new family as well as affirm the covenant that partners make in the presence of God.
+While our minister will assist you in creating this special day, it is up to you as a couple to make it a celebration and not merely a formality.

-Our Pastor, Minister of Music, and Deaconate have final authority over the use and order of the sanctuary and the service.
-Your initial contact should be with the pastor to clear dates, as well as to arrange for your pre-marital counseling.
-If possible, this should be done at least four to six months in advance of your desired wedding date.
-Obviously, the earlier you make your arrangements, the more likely you are to get the date and time you prefer.
+Your initial contact should be with the pastor to clear dates and to arrange for your premarital counseling.
+This should be done at least four to six months in advance of your desired wedding date.
+Our Pastor, Minister of Music, and Deaconate have final authority over the use of the sanctuary and order of the service.

 The Marriage License

 Your marriage license must be obtained from the Town of Southington.
 You may apply for it at the Southington Town Hall, the Office of the Town Clerk.